In late 2023, we said, “Let’s be ready for Speedweek ’24”

 Though our SpeedWeek performance was not satisfying, the Salt was pretty good.
 We started watching the weather for the late September/early October meet “World Finals”.
 What must we do to improve our chances in the few weeks we have?

-• More attention and more spares paid to our chains and sprockets; talk of changing them every two runs?
+- We intensively reviewed our chains and sprockets; laid on plenty of spares, and there was talk of changing them every two runs?

-• We disassembled the wastegate and manual boost controller, looking for answers on the inconsistent boost.
+- We disassembled the wastegate and manual boost controller, looking for answers on the inconsistent boost.
+As far as we could tell… all was well?
+But the boost controller confused us.

-• In the garage, we fixed a host of boost leaks, including a MAP sensor that had cracked its cover and failed
+- In the garage, using an elegant ExtremeTurboSystems tool, we found and fixed a host of boost leaks, including a MAP sensor that had cracked its cover and failed.

-• In a remarkable flurry of speed-fabrication, we built “hub adapters” for the ’59 SAAB to connect it to a modern dyno
+- In a remarkable flurry of speed-fabrication, we built “hub adapters” for the ’59 SAAB to connect it to a modern dyno at English Racing.

-• The tuner on-site at the dyno opined that our on-power fueling might be way too rich, and costing some power… but we deferred further tuning for a future day.
+- Lucas (the tuner on-site at the dyno) opined that our on-power fueling might be way too rich, and costing some power… but we deferred further tuning for a future day.

 World Finals ’24